 1. MTX Audio TNE212DV – Best For Maximum Power

-MTX Audio’s dual subwoofers provide plenty of boom for their buck.
-By combining two 500 watt RMS subwoofers into a single vented enclosure, MTX have created a unit that offers impressive power.
+MTX Audio TNE212DV’s dual subwoofers provide plenty of boom for their price.
+By combining two 500 watt RMS subwoofers into a single vented enclosure, MTX Audio has created a unit that offers impressive power.

 |Power Range||1000W RMS|